jgoodson/fire-cb-2021-training/content/transcriptomics_module/intro1.md

 ```

-Q9) Given the output of the previous command, how can you tell which read from file 1 corresponds to its paired read in file 2?
-(Hint: look at what is similar between the first lines of the FASTQ files)
+**Q6) Given the output of the previous command, how can you tell which read from file 1 corresponds to its paired read in file 2?
+(Hint: look at what is similar between the first lines of the FASTQ files)**

 ### Initial quality control